SosaWISE/SS_ClientCRM/README.md

 Setup
 -----

-* (DO NOT DO THIS STEP - node modules are not checked in)Install required node modules.
+* (DO NOT DO THIS STEP - node modules are now checked in) Install required node modules.

         npm install